JoaoMario109/ifsc-pi3-eletronic-load/docs/protocol.md

 'IN?': This query will return if the load has it input activated or not right now, this means if the output terminals are actually enabled

-'IN:0': This command will set input to disabled 'IN:1': This command will set input to enabled
+'IN 0': This command will set input to disabled
+'IN 1': This command will set input to enabled

 ### Modes